space0blaster/dora-cli/README.md

 ---

 ## Requirements
-Dora requires Ollama and ChromDB.
+Dora requires Ollama and ChromaDB.

 ### Ollama
 Dora runs locally and uses Ollama for inference and embedding.